RobbinLawJavaScript/javascript-demos/ca-dom-access/exercise/docs/dom-access-exercise.md

 > The demos and practice exercises in this folder assume that you are using [Visual Studio Code] and have the [Live Server] extension installed.

-1. Locate the HTML document ([console_exercise.html](../src/dom-access-exercise.html)) in the *src/* folder.
-1. Right-click on the file and choose "Open with Live Server".
+1. To follow along with this exercise, you will need to open the [src/index.html](../src/index.html) in your browser with Live-Server.
 1. Open the console using any of the aforementioned methods.
 1. Keep the browser open for the remaining steps.